mehanig/aeupdates_client_AfterEffects/README.md

 <h2>How to use with CEP panels</h2>
-1.You don't need to use it with CEP panels, because there is ability to make requests to url by default, so all is needed is to register at aeupdates.com and make request to proper endpoint
+1.You don't need to use it with CEP panels, because there is ability to make requests to url by default, so all is needed is to register at aeupdates.com and make request to proper endpoint. (<a href="https://github.com/mehanig/aeupdates">Aeupdates.com github</a>, it's still in development /26 Apr 2016)

-Extras:
+<h2>Extras:</h2>
 Keep in mind that `updater` call is blocking so if server is freezed, AE will freeze.
 But, good news is that we expected that kind of problems and:
  1) All requests are limiter by time (4 sec)
-    2) Requests are made only once 6 hours (by default) If server is not available or responce isn't valid, there will be no errors and users will not notice any kind of unexpected behavior during usage of your script
+ 2) Requests are made only once 6 hours (by default) If server is not available or response isn't valid, there will be no errors and users will not notice any kind of unexpected behavior during usage of your script

 tips: